ARahMAN4124/food-farms-client/README.md

    3.also you can delete produc.
    4.but you can not buy without logIn by gmail.This mean it have logIn feature.

-you can see font side code from :https://github.com/Porgramming-Hero-web-course/full-stack-client-ARahMAN4124

 //

-also sarver side code : https://github.com/Porgramming-Hero-web-course/full-stack-server-ARahMAN4124
+also sarver side code : https://github.com/ARahMAN4124/food-farms-server

 Abdur Rahman
 FontEnd dev.